preetisawant/cloud-foundry/permissions.md

      * Find the user who needs to create CFEE instances.
 If the user you want to be able to create CFEE instances is not in the list, click **Add or invite user** above the table to add or invite users to the organization.
      * Go to the **Spaces** tab at the top of organization's page.
      * Find the space where the instance of Compose for PostgreSQL service would be provisioned and check the **Developer** role checkbox.

-* Administrator or editor role to the **Kubernetes Service** in the resource group to which the environment is assigned.
-Instances of the {{site.data.keyword.cfee_full_notm}} are deployed on container cluster infrastructure, which is provided by the Kubernetes service.
-When you create an instance of the {{site.data.keyword.cfee_full_notm}} service, the service automatically creates a Kubernetes cluster where the {{site.data.keyword.cfee_full_notm}} is deployed.
-Access to the Kubernetes Service, specifically in the resource group to which the environment is assigned, is required for creating that cluster infrastructure.

-To confirm that you have the required access policies to create an {{site.data.keyword.cfee_full_notm}} instance:
-1. Go to the [**Manage > Account > Users**](https://console.bluemix.net/iam/#/users) menu in the {{site.data.keyword.Bluemix_notm}} header to open the **Identity & Access** page.
-2. In the Access policies tab, click the user who is creating the environment.
-3. Confirm that access policies for the user who is creating the environment are consistent with the policies described previously.

 The following screen illustrates access policies as they would appear in the Identity & Access page of the {{site.data.keyword.Bluemix_notm}} that allow a user to create an {{site.data.keyword.cfee_full_notm}} instance.